 This section details the audio architecture for automotive-related Android implementations.
 OEMs and other Android developers implementing an automotive audio system should review all content in this section thoroughly in addition to content in the main Audio section.

-Android is responsible for infotainment sounds (i.e. media, navigation, and communications) but is not directly responsible for chimes and warnings that have strict availability and timing requirements.
-External sources are represented by applications, which are responsible for audio focus.
-However, you cannot rely on focus for sound selection and mixing.
+Android is responsible for infotainment sounds (that is, media, navigation, and communications) but isn't directly responsible for chimes and warnings that have strict availability and timing requirements.
+External sources are represented by apps, which are responsible for audio focus.
+However, you can't rely on focus for sound selection and mixing.

 - Vehicles define a generic output device

 AUDIO_DEVICE_OUT_BUS) for use in vehicle audio systems; Android supports one

 IAudioControl HALprovides vehicle-specific extensions to the Audio HAL; for an example implementation, refer to

 Automotive audio systems handle the following sounds and streams: